KenKundert/abraxas/README.Centos6.rst

 Installing Prerequisites
 ------------------------

-Installing PW on any machine can be a bit of a challenge, mainly because of GPG, which can take some work to get set up properly.
+Installing Abraxas on any machine can be a bit of a challenge, mainly because of GPG, which can take some work to get set up properly.
 However, getting GPG set up pays off in many ways.
 Besides using it for passwords, you can encrypt your files and your email, and you can use it to prove your identity to others.
 There is a great deal of information about this on the web if you care to search around a bit.

-To show you how overcome many of the problems that occur when installing PW and GPG, I will take you through the process of installing PW on Centos6.2.
+To show you how overcome many of the problems that occur when installing Abraxas and GPG, I will take you through the process of installing Abraxas on Centos6.2.

 By default Centos comes with a rather thin set of yum repositories, and many of the dependencies that we will need to install are not contained in the base